 That’s why resolutions to do better, be better, are really a choice by choice venture.
-If you truly want to lose weight, you can run out there and jump into a new exercise program and a new diet.
-But when you make big changes like that, it’s hard to stick to over time.
-Sticking to your plan becomes a battle with will power and you though you feel energized in the beginning, it can become quite a chore to stay on task.
+If you truly want to lose weight, you can run out there and jump into a new exercise program and/or a new diet.
+But when you make big changes like that, it’s hard to stick to them over time.
+Sticking to your plan becomes a battle with your will power and you though you feel energized in the beginning, it can become quite a chore to stay on task.

-It is good to reflect on what you changes you want to make.
+It is good to reflect on what changes you want to make.
 But to stick to them, try understanding why the change you want to make is important to you.
 How will it make you feel once you reach it?
 How will it impact you and those who are important to you?
 What is the cost of not making the change?

 There’s a book called The Slight Edge, by Jeff Olson and John David Mann that speaks to this.
 Every choice you make either moves you toward your goals or moves you away.
 There is no straight line to follow.
-If you want to lose weight or make any other changes, you can reach your goals by making small shifts in your choices consistently over time.
+If you want to increase your natural energy, lose weight or make any other changes, you can reach your goals by making small shifts in your choices consistently over time.
 It’s won’t be fast, but you’ll get there.
 Big swings of focused intention followed by big swings of “falling off the wagon” tend to only make you miserable and not likely to reach your goals.

 Do you have a strategy for reaching your goals you would like to share?
 Share your experience and insights in the comments below and help others feel confident.

 And subscribe to our mailing list for inspiration and tips for reaching your goals, so you can get back to the people and activities you love!

 Welcome to the Community!